 Companies belonging to the same Group or chain as the audit company, as well as companies controlled by the auditor, are considered equal to the auditor.
 Fees paid by all companies belonging to the same Group as the company are reported as fees.
+In addition to requirements on general qualifications, the auditor must also meet certain legal requirements on independence to ensure a reliable and independent audit.

-Auditing of the Accounts in 2014
+Auditing of the Accounts in 2015

-The AGM elected PricewaterhouseCoopers as the company's auditor in March 2014, with Authorised Public Accountant Johan Kronberg as the principal auditor.
-In 2014, the auditors' audit fees came to EUR 256,689.67 (EUR 254,183.37 in 2013) and other fees to EUR 198,226.54 (EUR 1,217,624.14 in 2013).
+PricewaterhouseCoopers acts as DNA's auditor, with Authorised Public Accountant Johan Kronberg as the principal auditor.
+In 2015, the auditors' audit fees came to EUR 221,899 (EUR 254,183.37 in 2014) and other fees to EUR 278,961 (EUR 198,226 in 2014).